GitauHarrison/custom-user-roles-in-flask/README.md

 {% endblock %}
 ```

-This page will be accessible by any logged in user but the content will not be available for view.
+This page will be accessible by any logged in user but the content will not be available for view by non-admin users.
 Instead, a link to logout is presented to a non-admin user.

 This solves my problem.
 And it is what I decided to use to complete my passion project [Somasoma Elearning App](https://github.com/GitauHarrison/somasoma-eLearning-app).